 - oil and gas

-There are also opportunities in teaching and research, finance (e.g. accountancy, banking, stockbroking and consultancy), media and internet, advertising, marketing, management consultancy, patent law, the Civil Service and general administration.
+You can also find opportunities in finance (e.g. accountancy, banking, stockbroking and consultancy), media and internet, advertising, marketing, management consultancy, patent law, the Civil Service and general administration.

 Skills for your CV

-Studying for a materials science and engineering degree also provides you with a strong set of transferable skills valued by employers.
+You also develop a strong set of transferable skills which are highly valued by employers.
 These include:

 - a high standard of numeracy